dvd940/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-17-1.png)

-These two charts have similiar shapes but the weekday chart shows slighthly more activity in the morning whereas the weekend chart shows a slight increase in activity for the later intervals.
+These two charts have similar shapes but the weekday chart shows slightly more activity in the morning whereas the weekend chart shows a slight increase in activity for the later intervals.